kill4n/Moriai_sw/Lachesism/README.md

 # Lachesism

-This is the middle sister dedicated to mid level devices (microProcessors 32bit) a folder for each:
+This is the middle sister dedicated To explain the protocol and document the evolution of the proyect.
-- Raspberry pi
-    - Python
-    - C++